kercre123/vicos-oelinux-nosign/README.md

 # vicos-oelinux

 This repository contains the embedded OS that runs on victor hardware.
-If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [victor-dev](https://github.com/DDLBots/victor-dev).
+If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [victor](https://github.com/kercre123/victor).
 `vicos-oelinux` *is* the repo you are looking for if you want to create a full OTA.
-It includes stuff like victor-dev as submodules.
+It includes stuff like victor as submodules.

 ## Build Instructions